 Any work included in the project description, whether funded by the P.A.C.E.
-Grant Program or by the applicant, must not begin until the Director of Planning informs the applicant that the City of Madison Board of Public Works and Safety has approved their grant application, all agreements have been signed and all contractual requirements have been turned into the Director of Planning.
+Grant Program or by the applicant, must not begin until the P.A.C.E.
+Grant Program Staff informs the applicant that the City of Madison Board of Public Works and Safety has approved their grant application, all agreements have been signed and all contractual requirements have been turned into the P.A.C.E.
+Grant Program Staff.
 Dilapidated Structure Grant projects in which the property has been officially deemed unsafe by the building inspector may begin work prior to approval however only work with receipts turned in after the application will be eligible for funding.
 Work must not be completed until after notification of award.
-Dangerous Building Grant projects may begin order necessary dumpsters and securing the property from trespassers prior to approval but after the application is submitted however demolition of the building may not begin without approval from the Director of Planning.
+Dangerous Building Grant projects may begin order necessary dumpsters and securing the property from trespassers prior to approval but after the application is submitted however demolition of the building may not begin without approval from the P.A.C.E.
+Grant Program Staff.